SomeWeekendReading/someweekendreading.github.io/_posts/2025-04-15-bad-doggies.md

-The score so far: they demanded unreasonable access, smashed security to pieces, installed what appears to be hacking software as well as other things we can't track, exfiltrated a bunch of data, maybe changed a lot of other data, and immediately leaked their passwords to Russians.
+The score so far: they demanded unreasonable access, smashed security to pieces, installed what appears to be hacking software as well as other things we can't track, exfiltrated a bunch of sensitive data, maybe changed other data, and immediately leaked their passwords to Russians.

 Not bad enough for you?
 Read on!